eglaubauf/egLib/README.md

 An Example File is provided in the prefs Folder.

 The Scripts in the scripts Folder shall be added as tools to a custom Toolbar.
 Linking them with some keyboard shortcuts is recommended.

-For any questions and/or improvement suggestions just contact me via twitter, github or mail.
+For any questions and/or improvement suggestions just contact me via twitter, github or mail.\n
-Twitter: @eglaubauf
+Twitter: @eglaubauf \n
 Web: wwww.elmar-glaubauf.at